 Become a work-ready Physiotherapy graduate

-Bond University’s Doctor of Physiotherapy program is renowned for its unique blend of problem-based scientific learning, practical application and up to 1400 hours of clinical placements.
+Bond University’s Doctor of Physiotherapy program is renowned for its unique blend of problem-based scientific learning, practical application and over 1200 hours of clinical placements.

 The curriculum integrates the clinical, pathological, and related basic sciences with the physiotherapy knowledge, skills, and professional behaviours and attitudes required to examine, diagnose, and treat physiotherapy clients.